 Traveling in your own private aircraft is the ultimate way to experience Indonesia.
 The biggest advantage is the time savings - most commercial flights in Indonesia connect in major hubs like Jakarta and Bali, but with a private jet, you can avoid this hassle.
 Furthermore, you won’t have to worry about flight delays or cancellations.
 Indonesia is yours to discover on your own King Air Turboprop - a reliable, safe, and comfortable choice for your Indonesian getaway.This itinerary is an example.
 It’s designed to inspire you and provide you with thoughtfully curated ideas.
 You can choose to do this exact itinerary or completely personalize it.
 All trips are 100% bespoke.

-Today, you’ll enjoy another open-ended day in Yogyakarta.
+Arise early this morning to watch the sunrise over Borobudur, a magical moment.
+Then, drive back to Yogyakarta.
 Consider journeying to the outskirts of the city to discover Prambanan, a series of elaborate Hindu temples built in the 10th century, another UNESCO World Heritage Site.
 Here, you’ll take a stroll through ancient pathways and uncover temples decorated with murals depicting great Hindu divinities.

 Make the most of your final day in Yogyakarta and explore the ancient town at your leisure.
 We recommend exploring the Kraton Ngayogyakarta Hadiningrat, the breathtaking palace that is home to the royal Sultan.
 Here, you can walk through the Main Court, an area carpeted with elegant artifacts and rich décor.
 In the afternoon, consider visiting the Affandi Museum, a charming art gallery and museum built around the former home of the late Affandi, one of Indonesia’s most famous painters.